Knettishall Heath Nature Reserve

 A video tour of Knettishall Heath

-Follow our West Suffolk Engagement Officer, Lauren Mack, as she provides this short guide around the landscape and habitats at of Knettishall Heath.
+Follow our Lauren Mack - Wilder Communities Officer at Suffolk Wildlife Trust - as she provides a short guide around the landscape and habitats of Knettishall Heath.

 Explore Knettishall Heath from the air